Author: Dr Val Phua MBBS, MMed (Ophth), FRCOphth, FAMS

 5. It can be used to treat presbyopia (老花眼)

 Presbyopia is a condition of the eye that results in difficulty focusing on near objects and may necessitate reading glasses.
 It starts to become more apparent at about 40 years old onwards where objects need to be pushed progressively further away from you in order to remain in focus.
-Conservatively, reading glasses is a good choice to address this.
+Conservatively, reading glasses are a good choice to address this.
 For those looking for alternatives, ReLEx SMILE surgery is an option.
 SMILE surgery is not only for the young.
 It can also be used to address presbyopia.
 This is done using the concept of monovision where the dominant eye is corrected for distance vision and the non-dominant eye is corrected for near vision.
 In this way, individuals enjoy both distance and near vision without the hassle of glasses.

 6. Enhancements can be done